mogranjm/VenueTrain/README.md

 <code> /train join <Destination> </code> Joins a train going to the specified destination

 <code> /train active </code> Reports a list of all the active trains and the time left on them

-Changelog from the HipChat version:
-- No more /train passengers (felt it was deprecated)

 Deployment setup notes:
 I'm still working on a proper deployment where it pulls the appropriate Slack webhook URL from an Environment URL, but for now this'll probably be fine